-The CORIP is also expected to establish 20 cocoa Rural Service Centres (RSC) across the cocoa belt and also help improve cocoa yields in the country from 400 kilogrammes (kg) and 450kg to 1,000kg per hectare.
+CORIP has established 20 cocoa Rural Service Centres (RSC) across the cocoa belt and targets helping improve cocoa yields in the country from 400 kilogrammes (kg) and 450kg to 1,000kg per hectare.

 The Ghana Cocoa Board (COCOBOD) also launched a project recently to treat and rehabilitate about 10,000 hectares of diseased and over-aged cocoa farms in the Western, Northern and Eastern regions this year.